roman-milk/roman-milk.github.io/out-of-thin-air.md

  "Yeah.
 A leads to B remember?"

  "Oh yeah, right, A leads to B" I said as I stood up and pulled down my zipper.
-Report_Story #1